tech-sam/TicTacToe/README.md

 ```
 http://localhost:4000/api/v1/game/create
 ```
-An example response will be in the form of unique gameId in UUID form:
+An example response will be in the form of a unique gameId in UUID form:
 ```
 {
   "game_id": "fdaee005-b595-4fc9-b30b-8a223da0ea57"